Yohammed18/React/projects/README.md

 A form component that validates inputs like email, password, etc., and provides feedback when inputs are invalid.
 - **Features:** Real-time validation and error messages.
 - **Use Case:** Handling form input, validation logic, and feedback states.
+In addition, once a user gains access, he/she will be able to view a list of employees.
+The data if being fecth by a public api ("https://fakerapi.it/api/v1/persons?_locale=en_EN")

 ---